-Even though Japan has a strong laser-based ICF program, the activity in HIF is limited.
-The IAEA Topical Meeting on Drivers for Inertial Fusion will be held in Osaka in April 1991.
+Even though Japan has a strong laser-based ICF program, including target implosions of both the direct and the indirect type, the activity in HIF is limited.
+The IAEA Topical Meeting on Drivers for Inertial Fusion was held in Osaka in April 1991.
 The 1984 Symposium on Heavy Ion Fusion was held at the Institute for Nuclear Science.
 In addition to the target physics work, it is likely that the Japanese programs in MFE will contribute to related problems in IFE.
 There are many related areas in material science, tritium handling, and blanket design to mention only a few.